everybytesystems/dhis2-dataflow-sdk/modules/ui/README.md

 ---

-**DataFlow UI SDK** - Building beautiful data applications, one component at a time! 🚀
+**EBSCore UI SDK** - Building beautiful data applications, one component at a time! 🚀